 Before You Unpack

-It’s a common suspicion that if booking a pet friendly caravan, then you won’t be getting the best accommodation.
+It’s a common suspicion that if booking pet friendly caravan parks, then you won’t be getting the best accommodation.
 Now this isn’t always true, but what I would say is check out the accommodation when you arrive to make sure that standards are being met.

 Just because you are taking your pet, doesn’t mean standards should be any lower.
 Perhaps expect not to have the newest luxurious furnishings that the caravan next door has got, but there is a certain level to abide by.
 If all isn’t well as you check in then it’s easier to get it sorted before you’ve unpacked.